bhdzllr/bhdzllr-2021/src/blog/how-to-start-with-css/index.md

 <figure>
   <hbs>
-  {{image "/blog/how-to-start-with-css/positioning-absolute.png" 'Three boxes, the second box has a top and left offset of 50 pixels by using absolute positioning.'}}
+  {{image "/blog/how-to-start-with-css/positioning-absolute.png" "Three boxes, the second box has a top and left offset of 50 pixels by using absolute positioning."}}
   </hbs>
   <figcaption>The second box is offset by using absolute positioning with the properties "top" and "left".
 Because the box is positioned absolute, it is removed from the document flow and the third box appears right after the first box.
 Because all three boxes are wrapped with another box that is positioned relative, the absolute positioning is applied from the wrapper box.
 If there were no wrapping box in this example, absolute positioning would be applied from the document body. (<a href="positioning-demo.html">Positioning Demo</a>).</figcaption>
 </figure>